pnplusplus/OSDMenu/README.md

 - ELF paths are not checked by the patcher, so every named entry from FMCB config file is displayed in hacked OSDSYS menu
 - A separate launcher is used to launch menu entries
 - CD/DVD support was extended to support skipping PS2LOGO, mounting VMCs on MMCE devices, showing visual GameID for PixelFX devices and booting DKWDRV for PS1 discs
+- "Unlimited" number of paths for each entry

 Due to memory limitations and the need to support more devices, the original FMCB launcher was split into two parts: patcher and launcher.

 ## Patcher

-This is a slimmed-down and refactored version of OSDSYS patches from FMCB 1.8 for modern PS2SDK.
+This is a slimmed-down and refactored version of OSDSYS patches from FMCB 1.8 for modern PS2SDK with some new patches sprinkled in.
 It reads settings from `mc?:/SYS-CONF/OSDMENU.CNF` and patches the `rom0:OSDSYS` binary with the following patches:
 - Custom OSDSYS menu entries
 - Infinite scrolling